 - Gillette provides an apron, collared short sleeve shirt, and a visor.

-- You must wear khaki pants or shorts and sneakers.
+- You must wear black pants or shorts, and sneakers (Gillette has changed the uniform for this season: no more khaki pants/shorts).
+Note: Gillette has made it clear it will not allow black leggings or jeans; it has to be black pants or shorts.
 Traditionally, you may wear a Pats or Revs jersey and your own Pats or Revs baseball style cap if you’d prefer that over the Gillette shirt and visor.

 - No jewelry on hands or wrists other than a wedding band.
 Watches must be removed during the event, but you may attach it to your belt or apron at your discretion.